ethiccinema/qtmypaint/README.md

 * clearedSurface(MPSurface*) is called when the surface has been cleared.

-Note that in order to optimize the output of your UI, when a surface is cleared, all the MPtiles (QGraphicsItem) that represent this surface are automatically removed from their QGraphicsScene.
+Note that in order to optimize the output of the final UI, when a surface is cleared, all the MPtiles (QGraphicsItem) that represent this surface are automatically removed from their QGraphicsScene.
+You don't need to worry about that.

+Load the surface with an existing image :

+    QImage image;
+    mypaint->loadImage(image);